dapp/article-browser/README.md

-The Athletic Test App
+Article Browser

-This application implements The Athletic's coding challenge to create a simple article browser
+A simple article browser for Android using public APIs

 It reads from RESTful HTTP APIs and displays the data